wenjiegroup/iForm/README.md

 The latest version should work.
 It is mentioned that the gsl library is install to /usr/local/lib by default, you should specify the path and add it to the LD_LIBRARY_PATH first.

-INSTALL : the binary file iForm is ready to use
+INSTALL : after install the gsl library, use commandline $make to make the file, use $./iForm to excute the program
 USAGE: iForm [options] <motif file> <sequence file>

 More information is avaliable by using parameter -h